Books, Movies, Books on CDs and more?

 Reading Resources for Children?

 - Literacy Kits are designed to help parents and caregivers encourage early literacy skills; they contain various literacy materials related to a specific theme.
 Click to learn more about the Literacy Kits.

 - Story Bags contain a popular story book, along with related props to encourage the child to act out the story being read.
-See photos of our Story Bags.
+See a few of our Story Bags here.

 - Learning CD-ROMs are available in the Children’s Section.